oat-sa/simple-roster/README.md

 [Ingesting Command](src/Command/Ingesting/AbstractIngestCommand.php) is a CLI entry point for ingesting data.
 It just manages CLI input and output.

+Full documentation on how to ingest data can be found here: [docs/ingest.md](docs/ingest.md)

 Testing
 -------
  ```bash